-What Are Enhanced Odds Offers?
+What Are Enhanced or Boosted Odds?

 On this site we’re concerned with one thing – getting you the best odds for your bet.
 Whilst to some people this simply means comparing prices at different bookmakers, or using betting exchanges to eek out a slightly bigger profit, this isn’t the only way of getting better odds.